 Vitaliy grew up in the Ukraine and graduated in 1993 from Kharkiv National University after specializing in nuclear physics.
 He worked both in this area and as a forensic investigator until the birth of his daughter.
 At the age of one she was diagnosed with spinal muscular atrophy and as a result of this, in 2004, Vitaliy founded the Foundation “Children with SМА”.
 The work carried out by the foundation has contributed to the publications in the press and on TV (regional and national).
 The Foundation carries out international activities in the field of SMA and understands the need for research.
 Vitaliy’s own research has centered on the rare heredity illness (SMA) and a clinical practice of treatment.
 His clinical focus is children and he has managed to involve several large institutes in Ukraine to take part in this work.

 Kacper has a daughter affected by SMA.
-He is a founder and one of the directors of Poland-based Fundacja SMA in Poland as well as a managing member of L.E.A.D.
-Kingston, a community group that lobbies for provision of meaningful services to families affected by disability in the London borough of Kingston upon Thames.
-Kacper’s professional history includes evaluating prison healthcare systems in South Asia as well as setting up and managing a parallel system of primary and secondary healthcare for refugees in the South Caucasus on behalf of a UN agency.
-He also authored several articles on neuromuscular disorders on English Wikipedia to spread NMD awareness.
+He is a founder and long-time president of Poland-based Fundacja SMA.
+Kacper’s earlier professional history includes humanitarian and human-rights work, including evaluating prison healthcare systems in South Asia as well as setting up and managing a parallel system of primary and secondary healthcare for refugees in the South Caucasus on behalf of a UN agency.

 Sofie is a mother of a girl with SMA type 2 born in 2012.
 Because of that, she got involved in the Swedish organisation NSMA , first as treasurer and later as chair.
 The main goal for NSMA is to increase knowledge about SMA in Sweden and to get the upcoming drugs for SMA reimbursed in Sweden.
 Sofie is working as a senior project manager at an international ERP company.